Vince Howard: Career

-In 1970s-1994, Howard played recurring roles in television programs including The Smith Family, Barnaby Jones, The Streets of San Francisco.
-He also co-starred in Emergency!, playing the role of "Motorcycle Officer Vince", in which he mostly appeared in scenes where the Los Angeles County Fire Department squad arrives, later being an extra help to them.
-While Howard was appearing in numerous television programs and films, he retired his career, last appearing in the crime drama television series Murder, She Wrote, in 1994.
+Later in his career, Howard played recurring roles in television programs including The Smith Family (as Sgt.
+Ed Thomas), Barnaby Jones (as Lt.
+Joe Taylor), The Streets of San Francisco (as Charlie Johnson).
+He also co-starred in the NBC medical drama television series Emergency!, playing Motorcycle Officer Vince, mainly appearing in scenes where the Los Angeles County Fire Department squad arrives, later being an extra help to them.
+In 1987, he provided additional voices in the NBC animated children's television series Foofur, and played Professor D. in the animated miniseries Bigfoot and the Muscle Machines.

+Howard retired from acting in 1994, last appearing in the CBS crime drama television series Murder, She Wrote.

 Death

-Howard died of leukemia on July 18, 2002, three days before his 73rd birthday.
+Howard died of leukemia on July 18, 2002, at the age of 72.